-Mitigation credit for meeting the relative performance standards and the absolute performance standards pertaining to hard substrate and invasive species is assigned on an annual basis and fulfillment of these requirements is achieved when the number of years of mitigation credit equals the number of years of SONGS Units 2 and 3 operations (=32 years).
-In 2020 the Wheeler North Reef met the absolute performance standards pertaining to hard substrate and invasive species and nine of the 11 relative performance standards, which was one less than that met by Barn, but 3 more than that met by San Mateo.
-Therefore, the Wheeler North Reef was deemed successful in terms of these requirements because it met the absolute standards for hard substrate and invasive species and three more relative standards than the San Mateo bed, the lower performing reference reef.
-Consequently, the Wheeler North Reef earned one year of mitigation credit in 2020 for meeting this collective group of performance standards for a cumulative total of two years of mitigation credit and needs another 30 years of mitigation credit to fulfill its mitigation requirement for these performance standards.
+Mitigation credit for meeting the relative performance standards and the absolute performance standards pertaining to hard substrate and undesirable and invasive species is assigned on an annual basis.
+The fulfillment of these mitigation requirements is achieved when the number of years of mitigation credit equals the number of years of SONGS Units 2 and 3 operations (= 32 years).
+The accrual of mitigation credit for these performance standards began in 2019 upon construction of the Phase 3 remediation reef.
+In 2021 Wheeler North Reef met the absolute performance standards pertaining to hard substrate and invasive species and nine of the 11 relative performance standards, which was one less than the number of relative standards met by Barn and two more than met by San Mateo.
+Therefore, Wheeler North Reef was deemed to be performing similar to natural reefs because it met the absolute standards for hard substrate and invasive species and at least as many relative standards as the lower performing reference reef (i.e., San Mateo).

+Consequently, Wheeler North Reef earned one year of mitigation credit in 2021 for meeting this collective group of performance standards for a cumulative total of three years of mitigation credit.
+It needs an additional 29 years of mitigation credit to fulfill its mitigation requirement for these performance standards.

-Mitigation credit for the absolute performance standards pertaining to the area of adult giant kelp and the standing stock of reef fish is assigned on a cumulative basis in which the amount supported by the Wheeler North Reef in any given year is added to the cumulative total of previous years.
-Fulfillment for each of these two performance standards occurs when the cumulative total for each reaches the mitigation requirement based on a desired annual value and the number of years of SONGS Units 2 and 3 operations.
-In 2020 the Wheeler North Reef earned credit for 4 acres of giant kelp for a cumulative total of 38 acres, and 22 tons of reef fish for a cumulative total of 40 tons.
-It needs an additional 4762 acres of kelp credit and 856 tons of fish standing stock credit to fulfill these two mitigation requirements.
+Mitigation credit for the absolute performance standards pertaining to the area of adult giant kelp and the standing stock of reef fish is assigned on a cumulative basis in which the amount of kelp area and fish standing stock supported by Wheeler North Reef in any given year is added to the cumulative total of previous years.
+Fulfillment for each of these two performance standards will occur\s when the cumulative total for each equals the annual designed target of kelp acres or fish standing stock x the 32 years of SONGS Units 2 and 3 operations.
+The accumulation of mitigation credit for these two performance standards also began in 2019.
+In 2021 Wheeler North Reef earned credit for 47 acres of giant kelp for a cumulative total of 84 acres, and 28 tons of reef fish for a cumulative total of 68 tons.
+It needs an additional 4716 acres of kelp credit and 828 tons of fish standing stock credit to fulfill these two mitigation requirements.

-In sum, the monitoring results to date show that the Wheeler North Reef has demonstrated considerable promise in meeting many of its objectives.
+In sum, the monitoring results to date show that Wheeler North Reef has demonstrated considerable promise in meeting many of its objectives.
 Importantly, it has shown no decline in the area of hard substrate available to reef biota or loss of important reef functions due to invasive or undesirable species, and it has been shown to perform similarly to natural reference reefs across a broad suite of criteria, including kelp area and reef fish standing stock.
-The recently approved Phase 3 expansion should add substantial mitigation value as it has been designed to enable the Wheeler North Reef to meet the requirements for giant kelp area and reef standing stock within a time frame equivalent to the operating life of SONGS Units 2 and 3 (i.e., 32 years) with a high level of confidence.
+Moreover, monitoring data indicated that the recently constructed Phase 3 remediation reef has already begun to add substantial mitigation value as it accounted for 27% of the acreage of giant kelp and 25% of the fish standing stock of Wheeler North Reef in 2021.